odoo/owl/roadmap.md

 # 🦉 OWL Roadmap 🦉

-- Current version: 1.0.0-alpha5
+- Current version: 1.0.0-beta1
 - Status: mostly stable

 This roadmap is only an attempt at predicting Owl's future.
 Everything may change!

-### November 2019

-Owl will be used in various Odoo projects.
-We plan to:

-- fix any issues encountered
-- maybe cleanup slightly the router API
-- improve the documentation
-- improve error handling, add more helpful error messages

 ### December 2019

-If all goes well, Owl will be upgraded to beta status.
-From then, no API change, even small, is expected.
+If all goes well, Owl is upgraded to beta status.
+From now on, no API change, even small, is expected (but it still could happen).

 ### End of 2019